| | | | | | | |

 Drive the countryside

 Say no to another neighbor’s party and take a Saturday morning road trip instead.
-One of our favorite things to do as a family is drive out to see fields and hills of sheep and then get ice cream.
+One of our favorite things to do in the summer heat as a family is drive out to see fields and hills of sheep and then get ice cream.
 No, I’m not collecting wool (although if I pass by enough times I might just need to make an offer!) but I’m watching, observing, and for a moment, living amongst the sheep.
 Pull over and open your windows for the full senses experience.

 Visit a farm